ojosproject/website/docs/url/meeting-reports.md

 This day was taken to recover after a productive work week involving the symposium.
-Additionally, administrative details, planning for the upcoming goals. and workflow management decisions were intiated remotely.
+Additionally, administrative details, planning for the upcoming goals. and workflow management decisions were initiated remotely.

 ## May 17, 2024